hellotham/hello-astro/README.md

 - 2.2.1: Update to astro 2.0.10, fixed asset loading issue with base
 - 2.3.0: Removed layout from blog and doc content
 - 2.4.0:`@astrojs/images` now support `svg` so no need for special handling
+- 2.4.1: Use rendered frontmatter for blog and doc posts, fixes issue with diagrams not rendering.
+- 2.4.2: Updated packages